What is a Research Problem Statement?

 - Consider Using Professional Editing Services

-Your research problem is the gap in existing knowledge you want to address, an issue with a certain process (e.g., voter registration) or practices (e.g., patient treatment) that is known and well documented and needs a solution, or some surprising phenomena or earlier findings that point to the need for further investigation.
+Your research problem defines the gap in existing knowledge you want to address (e.g., global warming causes), an issue with a certain process (e.g., voter registration) or practices (e.g., patient treatment) that is known and well documented and needs a solution, or some surprising phenomena or earlier findings that point to the need for further investigation.
 Your approach can be theoretical or practical, and the specific type of problem you choose to address depends on the type of research you want to do.

-In any case, you should not repeat what other people have already said, ask a question that is way too big to be answered within your study, or be so vague that your reader is not quite sure what your motivation is.
+In any case, your paper should not repeat what other studies have already said.
+It also should not ask a question that is too broad in scope to be answered within your study, nor should it be so vague that your reader cannot grasp your motivation or focus.
 To avoid such problems, you need to clearly define your research question, put it into context, and emphasize its significance for your field of research, the wider research community, or even the general public.

 How to Write a Problem Statement in a Research Paper

-This is an example statement for a practical research study on the challenges of online learning.
+The following is a sample statement of the problem for a practical research study on the challenges of online learning.
 Note that your statement might be much longer (especially the context section where you need to explain the background of the study) and that you will need to provide sources for all the claims you make and the earlier literature you cite.
 You will also not include the headers “context”, “relevance” and “aims and objectives” but simply present these parts as different paragraphs.
 But if your problem statement follows this structure, you should have no problem convincing the reader of the significance of your work.

 Where Does the Problem Statement Go in Your Paper?